Programs

 A program is not required to have one course dedicated to equity, diversity, and inclusion.
 The program should describe how the program achieves each criterion through curricular or non-curricular activities that all students experience.
 The program can infuse the content related to DEI/SEI throughout its curriculum and develop student learning outcomes specific to equity, diversity, and inclusion; identify the course(s) where these outcomes are being assessed; and anchor them with assessment measures in the course syllabi by noting how they are being measured (projects, assignments, etc.).

-The PC/SC matrix helps you map how you infuse each criterion through the curriculum and co-curriculum and helps you identify points of assessment – how and where you assess whether the program “furthers and deepens students’ understanding of diverse cultural and social contexts and helps them translate that understanding into built environments that equitably support and include people of different backgrounds, resources, and abilities.”
+The PC/SC matrix may help you map how you infuse each criterion through the curriculum and co-curriculum, and it is designed to identify points of assessment – how and where you assess whether the program “furthers and deepens students’ understanding of diverse cultural and social contexts and helps them translate that understanding into built environments that equitably support and include people of different backgrounds, resources, and abilities.”

 2020 Procedures and Digital Guidelines